hyperium/tonic/README.md

 Examples can be found in [`examples`] and for more complex scenarios [`interop`] may be a good resource as it shows examples of many of the gRPC features.

-If you're using [rust-analyzer] we recommend you set `"rust-analyzer.cargo.buildScripts.enable": true` to correctly load the generated code.

 ### Rust Version

 `tonic`'s MSRV is `1.71.1`.